-The Texas Regional Office, scheduled to open in November 2015, serves Alabama, Arkansas, Louisiana, Mississippi, New Mexico, Oklahoma, Tennessee and Texas.
+The Texas Regional Office serves Alabama, Arkansas, Louisiana, Mississippi, New Mexico, Oklahoma, Tennessee and Texas.

-The office will provide outreach services for inventors, entrepreneurs, startups, researchers and others to:
+The office provides outreach services for inventors, entrepreneurs, startups, researchers and others to:

 - Search existing patents and trademarks on designated workstations.